Here's what's in the second stimulus package - KESQ

 The Pandemic Unemployment Assistance program expands jobless benefits to gig workers, freelancers, independent contractors, the self-employed and certain people affected by the coronavirus.
 The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of payments to those who exhaust their regular state benefits.

-Both programs would close to new applicants in mid-March and then phase out in early April for existing claimants.
+Both programs would close to new applicants on March 14, but continue through April 5 for existing claimants who have not yet reached the maximum of 50 weeks.

+Also, the deal provides a federally funded $100 per week additional benefit to those who have at least $5,000 in annual self-employment income but are disqualified from receiving Pandemic Unemployment Assistance because they are eligible for regular state unemployment benefits.

+In addition, the bill gives states the authority to waive overpayments in cases where the claimant is not at fault.

 The final agreement is less generous than the original bipartisan deal that was released earlier this month.
 It would have provided 16 weeks of enhanced payments and pandemic benefits.

-Note: This story has been updated with details from legislative text released Monday afternoon.